 Translating your E-commerce idea from concept into reality requires an investment of time, money and resource.
 For the small-business entrepreneur, a first-time E-commerce project can generate a few unpleasant budget surprises.

 Some of your project’s budget elements may be self-evident, but a few are less obvious.
-An experienced and reputable E-commerce developer should work through a complete ‘first year’ budget with you before your project begins.
 In addition to the one-time development costs associated with getting your site built, tested and functioning properly there are continuing costs that should figure into your long-term calculations of profitability.

 Here are six of the primary budget elements you need to consider when planning your E-commerce project: